andrewcargill/johans_eco_timber/README.md

 My original plan was to use two databases.
 One containing quotes and the other containing items that would sit within quotes.
 Allowing the user to request a number of items within a single quote.
 ![Wireframes](readme_media/project_planning1.jpg)

 After trying this in production I came across the problem of tieing together the quote ID to the Items database.
-This felt a little too advanced for this project as so I simplified the idea to one database.
+After exploring various fixes it appeared that the solution would have made the user experience a little clumsy and that maybe this was a little too advanced for this project.

+My solution was to create a single database solution.
 The user could still make multiple enquires, but it would be contained in one database.
-This felt more realistic given my skill level and the time allocated for the project.
+This felt more realistic given my skill level and the project requirements.

 Below is the database model I switched to using for the project.